rolling-scopes-school/tasks/react/modules/graphiql.md

 [GitLab Flow VS Git flow VS GitHub flow](https://yapro.ru/article/6172)
 ## Technical requirements

 - localization (at least 2 languages).
 You should be able to change the language by clicking on the toggler/select in header.
+Localization should be implemented using Context API.
+No 3rd party / open source solutions are allowed.
 - semantic layout
 - the application should work at least in the latest version of the Google Chrome browser
 - private routes, 404, error boundary